 Orientation week is an important part of your transition to university life as a new student.
 You will discover where things are on campus, learn how things happen, meet your academic and support staff, get information to help you succeed in your chosen program, make lots of new friends and have fun!

-Attendance is compulsory for all new students on both Monday and Tuesday and to one (1) of the Campus and Administration Orientation Group sessions.
-This session will enable you to understand how FedUni’s online environment works.
-This is critical to your study success.
+Attendance is compulsory for all new students to attend sessions held Monday to Thursday.
+Students may also register their interest for a one on one session with Student Support staff on the Friday.
+This session will enable you to get to know the FedUni staff who will guide you throughout your studies and receive assistance prior to the Semester commencement.
 Continued attendance throughout the week is highly desirable as there are many events planned to help you get to know the city and meet your classmates.

 Enrolment sessions will occur throughout the week.